Freshman Basketball Conspiracy

 Why not just give credit where credit is due and spotlight the players in the game who played well or had a huge impact.
 If it was one of these freshman that is fine, but to overlook the other players on the team is simply not fair.

-One thought on “Freshman Basketball Conspiracy
+2 thoughts on “Freshman Basketball Conspiracy”